azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 6. Replace the code following TODO: 10 with the following:

     ```csharp
-    //TODO: 10.Post the rquest to the /sentiment endpoint
+    //TODO: 10.Post the request to the /sentiment endpoint
     string uri = $"{_textAnalyticsBaseUrl}/sentiment";
     string jsonResponse = "";
     using (var content = new ByteArrayContent(byteData))